-Students are welcome to take a semester off from outside of the U.S. As you will not be an active student, the 5-month temporary absence rule for being physically present outside of the U.S. will apply.
+Students are welcome to take a LOA from outside of the U.S. As you will not be an active student, the 5-month temporary absence rule for being physically present outside of the U.S. will apply.
 Your SEVIS I-20 will be cancelled and a new one reissued for your return.
 You may need to reapply for the student visa.
 Please see Jody O'Connor for questions and planning please contact Fraylanie Aglipay, Dean of Students, email@example.com or Deon Ridgell, Associate Dean of Students, firstname.lastname@example.org.

 F-1 students may continue to engage in their on-campus employment remotely.
-Find current job postings on the newly re-vamped MyCIIS page (log in).
+Find current job postings on the MyCIIS page (log in).

 Optional Practical Training